Wednesday, February 26, 2014

 R.A.
 Dickey himself was responsible for nearly 20% of all the home runs given up by the Blue Jays pitching staff at home in 2013.
 Dickey has stated his preference to pitch with the roof closed, and judging by the results below, it's for a very good reason.

 In eight starts with the Rogers Centre roof closed, R.A.
 Dickey gave up seven home runs total last season which was less than one per game.
-But in 10 starts with the roof closed, he gave up a total of 16 home runs, which works out to 1.6 home runs per start.
+But in 10 starts with the roof open, he gave up a total of 16 home runs, which works out to 1.6 home runs per start.

 As ridiculous as it would be to have the roof closed on a hot summer day, it's almost imperative the Blue Jays keep the roof closed whenever R.A.
 Dickey is on the mound ... regardless of the weather forecast.